“It sounds like you have some weird entrepreneurial thinking going on.”

 They look at an investment as the seed that grows into their big dream.

-Whether you’re looking to invest in programs like Make It Work Online or the Make It Work Online Mastermind, update your website, or add a VA to your team, learn to look at these as INVESTMENTS, not sunk costs.
+Whether you’re looking to invest in programs like Make It Work Online, update your website, or add a VA to your team, learn to look at these as INVESTMENTS, not sunk costs.

 Just like all good investments, when chosen wisely, you can expect to get a RETURN on that investment several times over.